shopware/docs/guides/hosting/installation-updates/high-load-setup.md

 [Read more](deployments/build-w-o-db.md#compiling-the-storefront-without-database)

+## Strong CPU

+For the server setup, pay special attention to the speed of the CPU.
+This applies to all servers (app, SQL, Elasticsearch, Redis).
+Usually, it is more optimal to choose a slightly stronger CPU instead of many weaker ones.
+But this has to be determined more precisely depending on the project and load.
+Experience has shown so far that systems with powerful CPUs finish processes faster and can therefore release the resources sooner.

 ## Performance Tweaks
 When setting up enterprise projects, there are some settings and conditions that should be taken into account with regard to performance